Are we chasing ghosts? Quantifying unattributable polarization, and attributing the rest to annotator groups: Annotation details

 \section{Annotation details}

-The number of annotators per comment for all datasets presented in \S\ref{sec:datasets} can be found in Figure~\ref{fig:ann_counts}, and descriptive statistics can be found in Table~\ref{tab:num-annot}.
+The number of annotators per comment for all datasets presented in \S\ref{sec:inherent:datasets} can be found in Figure~\ref{fig:ann_counts}, and descriptive statistics can be found in Table~\ref{tab:num-annot}.
 The DICES-990 dataset has exactly 123 annotations per comment, while the other datasets exhibit a few variations around the central mean reported in Table~\ref{tab:datasets}.
 Interestingly, the sample used from the Kumar dataset exhibits a few comments that vastly exceed the promised $5$ number of annotators.
-We included these comments for the experiment presented in Table~\ref{tab:merged-apunim}, but not for the annotator number experiment in Figure~\ref{fig:std_error} since they would produce uninterpretable figures.
+We included these comments for the experiment presented in Table~\ref{tab:merged-apunim}, but not for the annotator number experiment in Figure~\ref{fig:std_error} since they are very likely a data error.